dceads4490/scripts_public/README.md

-# utility scripts
+# Utility Scripts
-aws_backup_script.sh  --Simple script for backing up data to a local repository and backing up to AWS s3 bucket
+aws_backup_script.sh  --Simple script for backing up data to a local repository and also backing up to a AWS s3 bucket